kvarak/dnd/docs/_Classes/warlock.md

 #### The Hounds of the Huntsman
 The Hounds of the Huntsman are fearsome and deadly beasts, bred over countless generations to track and harry their prey.
 They are not made to perform the kill themselves, for that may steal glory from their master.
 Instead, they are renowned for their unity and purpose, serving with singular intent that cannot be shaken or broken by any force.
 Those that die in battle vanish in a puff of snow, only to be reborn when the magic of one bound by the Huntsman’s pact calls them forth.
 </div>

-Starting at 10th level, you gain resistance to cold damage and are not subject to exhaustion gained from cold environments or high altitudes.
+Gain resistance to cold damage and you are not subject to exhaustion gained from cold environments or high altitudes.
 You also learn to call the Huntsman’s favored servants.

-As an ***action***, you can summon a pack of the Huntsman’s hounds to an empty space within 30 feet of you.
+As an ***action***, you can summon a pack of the Huntsman’s hounds to an empty space within 30 ft.
 The hounds use the stat block provided with this subclass.
 The pack understands your commands and obeys you without hesitation, acting on your initiative.
 Its hit point maximum is increased by an amount equal to your warlock level.
 When your pack is reduced to 0 hit points, it vanishes into frozen mist and can’t be resummoned until you finish a long rest.
 You can dismiss your pack at any time as an ***action***.

 ### Cull the Weak
-When you reach 14th level, you learn to exploit any sign of weakness from your target.
+You learn to exploit any sign of weakness from your target.
 When you hit a creature with a weapon or spell attack, that creature has disadvantage on the next saving throw it makes against a spell you cast before the end of your next turn.

 ### Patron Invocations
 The following invocations are granted by Oberon to its warlocks.